alem-01/curriculum/courses/js-intro/01-basic/readme.md

 10. **FizzBuzz**

-Create a function `fizzbuzz` that uses console.log to print the numbers from 1 to `N`, with two exceptions.
+Create a function `fizzbuzz` that returns an array.
+It should push the numbers from 1 to `N`, with two exceptions.
-- For numbers divisible by 3, print `Fizz` instead of the number
+- For numbers divisible by 3, push `Fizz` instead of the number
-- For numbers divisible by 5 (and not 3), print `Buzz` instead.
+- For numbers divisible by 5 (and not 3), push `Buzz` instead.

 ```js
 const fizzbuzz = (N) => {